 For PEEK and PEI printing, use the frosted side of the glass plate.
 Special PVP glue stick is desired for glass plate gluing.
 Correctly applying the glue is important to ensure good adhesion of your print to the glass plate.
 The following steps are recommended for gluing:

 Gluing, grinding and heating.
-Evenly apply 2 to 4 layers of glue on the glass plate.
+Evenly apply 2 thin layers of glue on the glass plate.
 It’s only necessary to apply glue to the print area.
-Place the glass plate on build plate for heating at 100℃ for 3 to 5 minutes.
-Then, remove the glass from chamber for cool down to room temperature.
-Grind the glass surface with a blade to evenly flatten the glue surface;
+Place the glass plate on build plate for heating at 100℃ for 4 minutes, till completely dried.
+Then, remove the glass from chamber, and allow to cool to room temperature.
+Grind the glass surface with a razor blade to evenly flatten the glue surface.

 The treated glass plate is now ready for printing.